Eisverygoodletter/eisverygoodletter-discord-bot/intercon/README.md

 it is likely that some objects like the `author` property, which is a\
 `get` function will be removed when being stringified in JSON

+- ## /INTERCON/GET/AUTHORNAME
+returns a string which is the user/author's name\
+required parameters: `authorId`
+often used in conjunction with `/INTERCON/GET/CHANNELMSG` to get the message author names from their ids
+> :warning: Do not call this for every user.
+Cache the usernames on the clientside after you get the name so that you don't do 100 calls for author names every 100 messages loaded

 - ## /INTERCON/GET/IMAGE
 returns the base64 string representation of the image. requires `webPath`.